F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 ## Clion

 ### Configuration

 #### Set default layout
 `Window` -> `Layouts` -> `Save changes in current layout`

+#### Set up the new Nova engine
+The new Nova engine is a new Clion's engine that is faster and have more features.
+It is the engine that is used in Visual Studio Resharper C++ plugin.
+To enable it, go to `settings` -> `Advanced Settings` and under `Clion` check the `Use the ReSharper C++ language engine (Clion Nova)`.

 #### Set up new surround with template